There are a lot of people to be reached yet.

 Frontlines is a column written by USMB pastors.
 The definition of frontline is “a person or thing that is a part of a leading position” and pastors are leading our local churches.
 In this column they provide insight into ministry and the USMB three core commitments: church multiplication and evangelism, leadership development and discipleship.

-Daniel Rodriguez is the pastor of Iglesia Agua Viva, a USMB congregation in Omaha, Nebraska.
-In 2018 Rodriguez presented a Spanish-language LEAD One event on discipleship in Omaha and Fresno, California, as well as a workshop on discipleship at the 2018 USMB National Convention held in Salt Lake City, Utah.
+Daniel Rodriguez is the Central District Conference minister.
+Prior to becoming the district minister, Rodriguez was the pastor of Iglesia Agua Viva, a USMB congregation in Omaha, Nebraska.
+He has led LEAD Cohorts and in 2018, Rodriguez presented a Spanish-language LEAD One event on discipleship in Omaha and Fresno, California, as well as a workshop on discipleship at the 2018 USMB National Convention held in Salt Lake City, Utah.
+He and his family live in Omaha.